Consumer Financial Protection Bureau: Second Trump administration

 On February 1, 2025, Chopra was fired by President Donald Trump, making deputy director Zixta Martinez the acting director of the agency by operation of law.
 On February 3, Trump named Treasury Secretary and former hedge fund manager Scott Bessent as the agency's acting director.
 Bessent immediately ordered the agency to halt all work.
 On February 7, Office of Management and Budget Director Russell Vought emailed CFPB staff to let them know he was the acting director of the agency.
 On February 10, Vought ordered all CFPB staff to cease all work between February 10 and 14, and closed the CFPB Washington headquarters.

 In February 2025, the bureau became a target of the Department of Government Efficiency, the Elon Musk-led team carrying out part of Trump's cost-cutting agenda.
 Staffers gained access to consumers' data.
-As of February 14, 2025, the agency's website homepage displays a 404 error, however other pages on the site remain active.
-All content from the agency's social media accounts have been removed.
-CFPB workers have accused Musk of having a conflict of interest, as the agency was investigating several of his companies.
-"A public database shows hundreds of complaints about the electric car company Tesla, mostly concerning debt collection or loan problems," states the New York Times.
-Helaine Olen, from the American Economic Liberties Project, argues that closing down the CFPB "is an overt power grab by Big Tech — and their gain could result in the rest of us losing much more than almost anyone realizes."
+After February 14, 2025, the agency's website homepage displayed a 404 error for some time as parts of the website were purged.
+All content from the agency's social media accounts was removed.
+CFPB workers accused Musk of having a conflict of interest, as the agency was investigating several of his companies at the time.
+The New York Times published an article noting that "A public database shows hundreds of complaints about the electric car company Tesla, mostly concerning debt collection or loan problems".

 On February 11, 2025, Vought restored the CFPB procedures that sustain the mortgage markets.

-On February 14, 2025, a judge of the Federal District Court in Washington ordered officials at the CFPB not to “delete, destroy, remove or impair any data” or fire employees en masse.
+On February 14, 2025, a judge of the Federal District Court in Washington ordered officials at the CFPB not to "delete, destroy, remove or impair any data" or fire employees en masse.
 Immediately afterward, the agency's remaining employees were put on administrative leave until otherwise instructed.
+Some of CFPB's work is statutorily mandated, and cannot be ceased without congressional approval.
+On February 24, 2025, COO Adam Martinez claimed that the email to cease work was misinterpreted, and Vought only meant to allow him to assess the CFPB for the transition to the new administration, and not stop legally required operations.
+This claim is disputed by multiple emails from Vought himself.

 In May 2025, the CFPB cancelled implementation of its proposed rules to regulate data brokers' collection of Americans' sensitive personal information.